-Welcome to the 2021 Winter issue of The Volunteer Post Newsletter, a way to connect with current and potential volunteers, sponsors and donors interested in supporting children who are at risk of abuse, neglect or placed in foster care or with relatives.
+Welcome to the 2023 March issue of The Volunteer Post Newsletter, for current and potential volunteers, sponsors and donors interested in supporting children and families in crisis.

 |Table of Contents|

 Join Us for our Annual Volunteer Appreciation Event, Tuesday, April 11

 Our amazing volunteers are the backbone of our programs.
 We could never have made such an impact in the community this past year without each of you!
 Let us celebrate you, our dedicated volunteers and donors, during National Volunteer Month this April.
 Join us for our Annual Volunteer Appreciation Event!
 We are so excited to hold the event in-person this year at Fairfax Community Church, 11451 Braddock Rd, Fairfax, VA on Tuesday, April 11, from 6-8 p.m.
 Let us know if you plan to come.
 Reply by email to Samantha Carrico or call 571-536-8192 by March 28.

 Partner with our Child Abuse & Neglect Prevention Program and be a part of interrupting the cycle of child abuse and neglect.
 Help us raise awareness of this issue within our community during Child Abuse Prevention Month in April.
 Volunteer with the Department of Family Services to help plant pinwheel gardens around Fairfax County at libraries, community centers, local businesses, houses of worship, schools or your organization.
 Check out how to get involved.

 Foster the Family D.C.
 Offers Support and Encouragement